 One great thing about living in Japan is the fact that there are so many holidays.
 Between New Year’s Day on January 1st and the Emperor’s Birthday on December 23, there are a further 15 national holidays observed.
-One new addition this year to the calendar is Mountain Day, or ‘Yama no he’ (山の日), on August 11.
+One recent (2016) addition to the calendar is Mountain Day, or ‘Yama no he’ (山の日), on August 11.
 According to the legislation that enacted the law, Mountain Day was created to give the Japanese public “opportunities to get familiar with mountains and appreciate blessings from mountains”

 But this need not be restricted to the locals.
 As a national holiday, many of you will be given the day off too, so why not get out and explore some of the mountains in the Aichi and Gifu areas.
 Here we will have a look at a few that you can try out, relatively easily.